-Kampala - Lake Bunyoni.
-We depart Kampala and head towards beautiful Lake Bunyoni - the deepest crater lake in Africa.
-Lake Bunyoni is our base for the next few days as we journey into either Magahinga or Bwindi National Parks in search of the magnificent mountain gorilla.
-For more information on Gorilla Trekking see our website or Trip Notes.
+Kampala - Lake Bunyonyi.
+We depart Kampala and head towards beautiful Lake Bunyonyi - the deepest crater lake in Africa.
+Lake Bunyonyi is our base for the next few days as we journey into either Magahinga or Bwindi National Parks in search of the magnificent mountain gorilla.

-Lake Bunyoni - Kampala.
-After marvelling at the experience of our gorilla encounters and enjoying the peaceful Lake Bunyoni, we begin our drive back to Kampala.
+Lake Bunyonyi - Kampala.
+After marvelling at the experience of our gorilla encounters and enjoying the peaceful Lake Bunyonyi, we begin our drive back to Kampala.
 We cross the Equator for the second time and stop for the classic “one foot in each hemisphere” photo opportunity.
 We overnight in Kampala and have the opportunity to sample its night life!